"Your lives are meaningless compared to HONDO!"

 Jack Graham may seem just as one-note on the surface, but on closer inspection he's broken bad himself.
 It's clear from his reputation and past triumphs that he started out as a true champion of underdogs before losing his way.
 He states he's there to see that the Kid is treated fairly, but his actions tell us that journalistic objectivity has long fallen by the wayside: Graham is addicted to the power his pen gives him.
 Charles Foster Kane's belief that people will think "what I tell them to think" comes to mind.
 Any information that contradicts the narrative he's constructing is dismissed as a lie--Graham simply cannot be dissuaded from making his latest "discovery" into a larger than life hero (the Kid appears as tall as the mountains on the newspaper's front page).

 After Graham's close call (yes, his muse turns on him), does he seek out any of the numerous Native Americans that (as Lane stated) could "use his help"?
 No, the writer only knows one way to apologize, and it's a self serving one--he attempts to make Lane into his next sensationalized hero (after trashing the scout's reputation for weeks).
 Of course, the prospect of Graham "repaying his debt" by making Hondo the next protagonist of his "dime novel garbage" gets the reaction you'd expect.
-And yes, after an hour with this blowhard, it is a satisfying thing to see.
+After an hour with this blowhard, it is a satisfying thing to see.

 Chief Vittoro adds gravitas as always, another improvement over the prior segment.
 The Apache's leader is with Hondo in spirit but unable to assist him since the scout's task involves taking the Kid to "white man's justice".
-The Chief would prefer to do away with the murderer the Apache way, and might be right in this instance, since a sequel (Hondo and the Apache Trail) was needed.
+The Chief would prefer to do away with the murderer the Apache way, and turned out to be right in this instance, since a sequel (Hondo and the Apache Trail) was needed.

 HOW MANY CANS OF WHOOPASS?